The debt collection journey

 Statement of Claim

 A Statement of Claim (SoC) is the formal court document that initiates legal proceedings.
-Your solicitor files it in the appropriate court, the debtor is formally served, and they then have 28 days to respond.
+Your solicitor prepares and files it in the appropriate court, drawing on the debt particulars already documented in SydneyCollect's Final Letter of Demand.
+The debtor is formally served and then has 28 days to respond.
 This is the official start of litigation — a significant escalation that most debtors take seriously.

 28 days